 Hawaii Earns a C on State Report Card, Ranks 25th in Nation

-Diving into the findings for the three graded indices, Hawaii earns a C-plus in the Chance-for-Success category and ranks 26th.
+Diving into the findings for the three graded indices, Hawaii earns a C-plus in the Chance-for-Success category and ranks 27th.
 The average state earns a C-plus.
 Because Hawaii is a single-district jurisdiction, it is not issued a grade for school finance, which analyzes the distribution of funding across districts within a state.
 For the K-12 Achievement Index, last updated in the 2016 report, it finishes 32nd with a grade of D-plus.
 The average state earns grades of C and C-minus in School Finance and K-12 Achievement, respectively.
 More details on results in these categories are reported below.

-Hawaii’s 2016 Highlights Report includes results for each of the nearly-40 indicators that make up Quality Counts’ overall grading rubric.
-This year’s State Highlights Report also contains the special analysis of student achievement in the NCLB era.
+Hawaii’s 2017 Highlights Report includes summarized results based on each of the nearly-40 indicators that make up Quality Counts’ overall grading rubric.
+Tables with the full results are available in PDF form below: